 Our fundamental aim is to engage with pupils to enhance their understanding of Earth Science, and provide resources and support to teachers across the UK whose main subject may not be geology.
 All of the GeoBus teaching packages are based around hands-on and interactive learning, and all the resources involved in the activities are brought to the school.

-School visits are coordinated by Kathryn Roper and the workshops are delivered by Kathryn, Jen Brooke and Sean Doherty.
+School visits are coordinated by Jen Brooke and the workshops are delivered by Jen, Sean Doherty and Lauren Hockenhull.
 GeoBus was developed by geologist Dr Ruth Robinson, and is directed by Ruth and Dr Claire Cousins.
 We have an active Steering Committee composed of the GeoBus team plus representatives from our sponsor companies, which meets twice a year to discuss the achievements, workshop developments, social media, competitions and finances of GeoBus.

 Meet the GeoBus Team

-Ruth is a Senior Lecturer in the Department of Earth & Environmental Sciences.
+Ruth is an honourary lecturer in the School of Earth & Environmental Sciences.
 She has a BSc in Geology from the City University of New York (1992) and a PhD from Penn State University (1997).
 She is the Director and founder of GeoBus and provides overall direction and vision for the project as well as managing the funding, budgets and publications.
 Her particular research interests are in non-marine sedimentary systems and geochronology.

 Claire is currently a Royal Society of Edinburgh Research Fellow and will be a Lecturer in Earth Sciences as of October 2018.
 She is Co-PI of the Geobiology Laboratory and a member of the St Andrews Centre for Exoplanet Science.
 Her research interests include robotic exploration of Mars, constraining the habitability of extraterrestrial environments, and understanding how biomarkers are preserved in the rock record.